DanNixon/sine2020_software_guidelines_paper/report.md

 Ideally a developer should not have to dig through documentation stored elsewhere or find the correct person to talk to to understand a piece of code.

+A general rule for code is to attempt to read the code as plain text, possibly also out loud, and if the function of the code is clear then it is sufficiently expressive or well commented.
+If not refactoring should be done to make the intended function of the code obvious.

+For ease of collaboration filenames, identifier names, comments and documentation should be published in English.
+Translation frameworks may be used to provide your software and documentation in other languages at compile/build time.

 ### Issues and work planning

 A means of tracking work to be done on a software project is essential.
 This is